 void *sqlite3_wal_hook( sqlite3*, int(*)(void *,sqlite3*,const char*,int), void* );

-The sqlite3_wal_hook() function is used to register a callback that will be invoked each time a database connection commits data to a write-ahead log (i.e. whenever a transaction is committed in journal_mode=WAL mode).
+The sqlite3_wal_hook() function is used to register a callback that is invoked each time data is committed to a database in wal mode.

 The callback is invoked by SQLite after the commit has taken place and the associated write-lock on the database released, so the implementation may read, write or checkpoint the database as required.